althonos/rlinalg/README.md

 This library is provided under the
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) or later.
-It includes some code redistributed from the R language , which is licensed under the [GNU General Public License v2.0](https://choosealicense.com/licenses/gpl-2.0/) or later.
+It includes some code redistributed from the R language, which is licensed under the [GNU General Public License v2.0](https://choosealicense.com/licenses/gpl-2.0/) or later.